Completed research

 https://www.mysmartcitygraz.at/smart/smash_teilen-und-tauschen/

-This EU-funded contract research examines the conditions for fair public procurement with reference to the needs and potential of the social economy.
+This EU-funded contract research analyses the conditions for fair public procurement with reference to the needs and potential of the social economy.
 It develops a basis for the implementation of capacity building workshops to strengthen fair public procurement.

 Funding: RCE Graz-Styria